dynatrace-oss/barista/src/lib/key-value-list/README.md

 # Key-value list

 The key-value list is used to visualize properties as key-value-pairs.
-The key-value list behaves responsively with a maximum width of 580px.
+The key-value list behaves responsively and can span multiple columns when enough space is available.

 <docs-source-example example="KeyValueListDefaultExample"></docs-source-example>